cp2k/dbcsr/src/acc/libsmm_acc/predict/README.md

 - Compute derived training data and write it to a CSV file
 - Compress training data files from CSV to Parquet files

-##### To complete these, run

 ```%bash
-./predict_prepare_data.py  # --folder /scratch/autotuning_dataset -a 60 -j12, e.g. to run with 12 threads
+./prepare_data.py  # --folder /scratch/autotuning_dataset -a 60 -j12, e.g. to run with 12 threads
 ```

 The data preparation is relatively computationally expensive, especially for large data sets.
 A good way of running it, is to

 1. Compute just the maximum and baseline parameters for each algorithm separately (`-l ALGORITHM --skip_derived_data=True`), adjusting the `-j` parameter so it runs fast enough, while not running into "out-of-memory"-errors
 2. Run again with `--skip_derived_data=True` to create the files that aggregate maximum and baseline performances for all algorithms.
 3. Compute derived data records for each algorithm separately (`-l ALGORITHM`), adjusting the `-j` option.